Associate Professor, ESOL and Bilingual, , Education & Leadership

 Publications and Presentations

-Dr. Schulze has presented his research in Cambodia, China, Ireland, Japan, Mexico, Rwanda, and throughout the US at international and regional conferences.
+Dr. Schulze has presented his research in Cambodia, China, Ireland, Japan, Mexico, Rwanda, Singapore and throughout the US at international and regional conferences.
 He has also studied language and education in Argentina, Costa Rica, Honduras, Nicaragua, Mexico, and Venezuela.
 His research has been published in a number of national and international journals.

 Washington Affiliate of English as a Second Language (WAESOL)